Itera/ktor-workshop/README.md

 ---

-and an actual auth config called auth-jwt which also validates audience
+and an actual auth config called `auth-jwt` which also validates the audience from the token

 ```kotlin
 fun Application.configureSecurity() {